 • obligate park owners to negotiate in good faith.”

-Although these policy strategies won’t help Denver Meadows residents, they will help residents in future situations, if they are passed.
+Although these policy strategies may not help Denver Meadows residents, they will help residents in future situations, if they are passed.

 Chiriboga-Flor told Unicorn Riot what the next steps in the lawsuit are against Denver Meadows: